Regulatory actions for April 10, 2025

 April 10, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: BD, Cynosure, Dexcom, Intuitive.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: BMS, GC Biopharma, Idorsia, Novavax.

 Briefs